mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 IPv6 as the payload following the IPv6 header and any extension header.
 Used for Flow Forwarding mode.

+### ICMP Message Format {#ICMP-message-format}

+This datagram contains a summary message of the ICMP message received and validated to relate to this IP flow.
+The message format carries the ICMP packet for ICMPv4 {{RFC0792}} or ICMPv6 {{RFC4443}}.
+This format is chosen for forward compatibilty.
+From a implementation perspective the client don't need to verify the checksum or validate the header fields becasue that is done by the server.
+However, some type codes, like IMCPv4 type 2, (Packet Too Big) carries an MTU field that the implementation want to read beyond understanding the meaning of the type and code combination.

 # HTTP Headers

 Note: This section should be improved by clarifying if headers are